Futamatashimmachi Station: Station layout

 The elevated station consists of a single island platform serving two tracks.
-The station has a Midori no Madoguchi staffed ticket office.
+Two branches of the Musashino Line form a wye around the station, but do not serve it.

 History

 The station opened on 1 December 1988.

 Station numbering was introduced in 2016 with Futamatashimmachi being assigned station number JE10.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 4,983 passengers daily (boarding passengers only).
 It is significantly less used than its neighboring stations due to its inconvenient location near a highway interchange; for comparison, Minami-Funabashi Station to its east was used by an average of 22,763 passengers daily.

 The passenger figures for previous years are as shown below.